From kitesurfing to dam dropping, here are 5 of the best adventure activities in Taranaki, New Zealand.

 But once on the slopes, you will experience skiing as it was back in the 1970s (Cough, not that I’d know).
 Because of the lack of amenities skiers tend to head further afield leaving you to enjoy the beautiful slopes like a local.

-The scenery is amazing.
+The scenery in Egmont National Park is amazing.
 You will be able to ski while checking out the surf for later on in the day.

 Although several of the spots are pretty rocky for launching, Taranaki rips for kite surfing.